jake-w-liu/DifferentiableMoM.jl/docs/src/differentiable-design/03-ratio-objectives.md

 ## Purpose

-Explain why directivity-style ratio objectives are preferred for beam steering, and how the package computes stable gradients using two adjoint solves.
+This chapter explains why ratio objectives of the form $J = f/g$—where $f$ is power radiated into a target angular region and $g$ is total radiated power—are preferred for beam‑steering and directivity optimization.
+Ratio objectives are scale‑invariant, avoid trivial solutions (e.g., simply increasing input power), and naturally trade off beam concentration against sidelobe levels.
+The chapter derives the quotient‑rule gradient formula and explains why the package uses **two separate adjoint solves** for numerical stability, avoiding the cancellation errors that plague a single‑adjoint approach near convergence.

 ---